The World of Tonality Part I: Scales

 In order to better understand what makes a scale a scale, we need to know about steps.
 A step is the distance from one note in the scale to the next.
 They come in two sizes - the "half step" is the smallest possible size, and a "whole step" is twice as big.

 On the piano, a half step is the distance from one key to the immediate next one that touches it.
+This usually involves moving between the white and black keys, though there are two "cracks" in the pattern where a white key touches another white key - those are also a half step apart.

 You can hear that a bunch of half steps sound "sneaky" or "slippery."
 It is somewhat unusual to hear so many half steps in a row.